FACTBOX - The wealthy behind U.S. presidential race

 * Irving Moskowitz - a Florida bingo magnate who runs a charity in California and is known for his support of Jewish settlers in East Jerusalem.
 Donation: $1 million

+* Kenneth Griffin - Citadel Investment Group chief executive.
+Total donations: $1 million.

-* Robert Mercer - co-CEO of hedge fund Renaissance Technologies.
-Donation: $1 million (Reporting by Patrick Temple-West, Alexander Cohen and Alina Selyukh; editing by Todd Eastham)
+(Reporting by Patrick Temple-West, Alexander Cohen and Alina Selyukh; Editing by Louise Ireland)